-This Roasted Heirloom Carrot Ginger Soup made from roasted heirloom carrots and freshly minced ginger makes a flavorful and healthy vegetarian soup recipe.
+This delicious Heirloom Carrot Ginger Soup recipe made from roasted heirloom carrots and freshly minced ginger makes a flavorful and healthy vegan soup recipe without all the gimmicks!
+Allow carrots to shine with the kick of ginger for a healthy spin on classic carrot ginger soup.

 The last few weekends, C and I have paid trips to various Farmer’s Markets.
-Visiting FM is basically my favorite pass-time.
-It’s pretty much impossible for me to NOT visit a FM in a new city.
+Visiting farmer’s markets is basically my favorite pass-time.
+It’s pretty much impossible for me to NOT visit a farmer’s market in a new city.
 It’s also impossible for me to not spend all of my monthly earnings there either…

 I love the experience of visiting a farmer’s market and visually nothing makes me go weak at the knees quite like a beautiful display of fresh produce.

-$6 later I came home with 2 lbs worth of heirloom carrots from Cookstown Greens (one of my favorite local farms btw!) and knew exactly what I wanted to do with them.
+$6 later I came home with 2 lbs worth of heirloom carrots and knew exactly what I wanted to do with them.
 I roasted them up and pureed them into soup.
-I swear it tastes THAT much better because of the true blood, sweat and tears that went into growing those carrots.
+I swear it tastes THAT much better because of the true blood, sweat and tears that went into growing these carrots.

 - Prep Time: 10 minutes